davidclough/node/_documents/javascript-guide/javascript-guide.md

 Any variable declared inside a function will be visible within that function and all nested functions and objects.
 As will be explained later, this is your ticket to encapsulation in JavaScript.
 That said, we are not pretending that it will match up to the encapsulation available in other languages.

 ### <a name="language-hoisting"></a>Variable Hoisting
-In many modern languages it is considered good practice to declare variables at the point, or as near as possible, where they are used.
+In many modern languages it is considered good practice to declare variables as near as possible to the point where they are first used.

-They also allow variables to be declared within finer grained scopes which mean that it cannot be accessed from outside the block in which it has been declared.
+They also allow variables to be declared within finer grained scopes which measn that it cannot be accessed from outside the block in which it has been declared.

 As explained above, JavaScript only allows variables to be declared at the level of the containing function (if we dismiss global scope).

 It also has a nasty feature called `hoisting` which means that, although you can declare variables (with the `var` keyword) at the point where they are first used, those declarations are moved at runtime to the top of the closest parent function that contains them.
-In reality, the position of the declarations is not _actually_ being moved but some sort of memory allocation process takes place.
+In reality, the positions of the declarations are not _actually_ being moved but some sort of memory allocation process takes place.
 It means that, although JavaScript lets you declare variables at their first point of use and within non-function blocks, you should not be deceived into thinking you achieved any form of encapsulation.
 The only way to achieve this would be to introduce nested functions.

 > Note that, if you declare a variable and assign a value to it, the variable declaration will be hoisted at runtime but the assignment will remain where it is.

-This example uses strict mode to highlight that the variable `x` really does exist before the first `console.log()` (if you comment the `var` declaration out you will get an error).
+This example uses strict mode to highlight that the variable `x` really does exist before the first `console.log()` (if you comment out the `var` declaration you will get an error).

 	(function () {
 		"use strict";